d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Conversion of Prolog terms to Elisp objects ───────────────────────────────────────────

-  `sweep' converts Prolog terms into Elisp object to allow efficient processing of Prolog query results in Elisp (see `sweeprolog-next-solution').
+  Sweep converts Prolog terms into Elisp object to allow efficient processing of Prolog query results in Elisp (see `sweeprolog-next-solution').